endoflife-date/endoflife.date/CONTRIBUTING.md

 # server-app are applications usually installed on the server-side
 category: os

-# What should be used to sort releases.
-Set to one of:
-# releaseCycle/eol/support/releaseDate/cycleShortHand/latest/latestShortHand
-# which must be present in all of the releases underneath
-sortReleasesBy: "releaseCycle"

 # Template to be used to generate a link for the release
 # __RELEASE_CYCLE__ will be replaced by the value of releaseCycle
-# __CYCLE_SHORT_HAND__ will be replaced by the optional changelogTemplate
 # __LATEST__ will be replaced by the value of latest
-# __LATEST_SHORT_HAND__ will be replaced by the optional latestShortHand
 # __CODENAME__ will be replaced by the optional codename

 # You can even use Liquid Templating inside the template, such as: